-- Android OS made for PC: You have several options here – the most popular are Remix OS and Phoenix OS.
+- Android OS made for PC: You have several options here – the most popular are Remix OS.
 You can also try x86 Project or OpenThos, but for this guide I’ll be using Remix OS, because its highly optimized for PC hardware compatibility.

 - A formatted USB drive with at least 8GB storage (optional, for bootable USB method)